Sygic/driving-example-ios/README.md

 7. Event TripDidEnd and TripDiscarted are exclusive to each other.
 You only get one of those, not both.
 When trip is discarted don't expect that finalTripData is called, nor tripModelChanged.
 So it is important to handle both.

 # Notes
--it is recommended to use one Sygic Auth object for all instances of sygic libraries that require Sygic Auth.
+- it is recommended to use one Sygic Auth object for all instances of sygic libraries that require Sygic Auth.
 For example: Driving lib with combination of Sygic Maps.

--all API methods were removed from library.
+- all API methods were removed from library.
 API access is delivered as separate package.